CpazR/JoyShockLibrary/README.md

 ## Releases
 The latest version of JoyShockLibrary can always be found [here](https://github.com/JibbSmart/JoyShockLibrary/releases).
 Included is a 64-bit dll and a 32-bit dll, both for Windows, and JoyShockLibrary.h and JoyShockLibrary.cs for using the dll in C/C++ and C\# (Unity), respectively.

+## Compilation

+### Prerequisites
+- Visual Studio 2019
+- Visual Studio 2019 Build Tools (Listed for compatability's sake)
+  - Windows SDK 10.0.20348.0
+  - Platform Toolset v192
+- Cmake (Most recent version is fine)

+### Setup
+- Run scripts in /scripts folder to setup build environments for x86 and x64
+- Open build of choice (build-jsl-win32 or build-jsl-win64)
+- Run `ALL_BUILD` cmake target to build hidapi as well
+- From there JoyShockLibrary can be built individually whenever changes have been made

 ## Reference
 *JoyShockLibrary.h* has everything you need to use the library, but here's a breakdown of everything in there.